XTM233/nlp-for-local-zettelkasten/README.md

 - make it a command line application
 - customization in terms of parameters and stopwords
 - improvemen on efficiency of indexing
-- improvement on accuracy and precision of model, for example, to include aliases and synonyms.
+- improvement on accuracy and precision of model, for example, to include aliases and synonyms
 - integration with Sublime Text 4
+- more functionalities added based on feedbacks and my constantly iterating workflow

 Welcome to raise issues or contribute to these project!